JanosRitter/schrodingersolver/README.txt

     Execution: After the input has been provided.
-The solver can be executed by typing "python3 executesolver.py" into the console of your system while additionaly providing the input path after using -i for the cammandline parsing
+The solver can be executed by typing "python3 executesolver.py" into the console of your system while additionaly providing the input path after using -i for the command line parsing

         Example: